Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 Can I learn Hangul in one day?

 You may recognize the basic system quickly, but reading comfortably takes repetition.
-Aim for steady practice rather than rushing through every letter chart once.
+In this course, Hangul keeps coming back through sound, block, word, and short-sentence practice.

 What should I practice after this lesson?

 Practice seeing blocks inside short words: νκΈ, νκ΅, μμΈ, μμ΄, μ΄λ¦.
-Say each word slowly, count the blocks, and write it by hand once or twice.
+Say each word slowly, count the blocks, and write each one by hand once or twice.

 What part of Hangul feels most confusing right now — the shapes, the sounds, or the block structure?
 Leave a comment and use that as your starting point for the next lesson.

-• National Institute of Korean Language — Korean Language Resources
+2. National Institute of Korean Language — Korean Language Resources.
+Used as a general official language reference for Korean learners.

 Comments